yeti/Manticore-ViewManager/README.md

     pod 'MCViewManager', :git => 'https://github.com/YetiHQ/MCViewManager'

 If you do not wish to use CocoaPods, you may always do it the old way : download/clone the project and copy the files located in Pod/Classes into your project.
 Manticore-iosviewmanager does not require any external dependencies.

+If you wish to install the Example project, clone or download MCViewManager in your computer, then `pod install` in the terminal under `MCViewManager/Example`.

 ##Features